dharmaprotocol/dharmaOS/README.md

 - Actions can similarly ingest tokens that are in escrow "lock up" in the app, and tokens outputted by the action will inherit the input tokens' escrow period.

 **dharmaOS** is currently in **invite-only alpha mode** — you can request an invite to the SDK [here](https://dharma-feedback.typeform.com/to/cWofOmkP).
-Throughout Q2 of 2021, our goal is to open up self-service access to **dharmaOS** to the general public — replicating an experience akin to the Apple App Store, but housed in a Coinbase-like crypto wallet.
+Our goal is to open up self-service access to **dharmaOS** to the general public — replicating an experience akin to the Apple App Store, but housed in a Coinbase-like crypto wallet.

 # 🏦 The Problem With Fiat On-Ramps in Web3
 In order to understand **dharmaOS**, it's important to understand the secret sauce behind Dharma's onramp.
 In crypto-land,